 The geometry of the hull of a sailing yacht is a complex three-dimensional shape, which cannot be defined by any simple mathematical expression.
 It is usually described using traditional lines drawings, half or full-hull scale models, and/or computer-aided mathematical descriptions.
 However, features of the hull can be described by dimensional quantities (e.g., length, beam, draft), or non-dimensional ones like (e.g., prismatic coefficient).
 These descriptive quantities are called parameters.

-The two most important parameters of a sailing yacht are the length and the displacement.
+The two most important parameters of a sailing yacht are length and displacement.
 But there are other definitions and important parameters (dimensions, surfaces, volumes, coefficients) which are typically used when describing the hull of a sailing yacht:

 The forward end of the yacht.